Tandon Corporation

-In 1979, Tandon introduced the TM-100 diskette drive, a 5.25" unit with 40 track support as opposed to the Shugart SA-400's 35 tracks.
-When Tandy introduced the TRS-80 Model III in 1980, they equipped the computer with TM-100s.
+In 1979, Tandon introduced the TM100 diskette drive, a 5.25" unit with 40 track support as opposed to the Shugart SA-400's 35 tracks.
+When Tandy introduced the TRS-80 Model III in 1980, they equipped the computer with TM100 drives.
 The following year, Tandon obtained an even more lucrative contract when IBM released its Personal Computer.
-Until 1985, Tandon were the sole supplier of floppy drives for IBM PCs, initially the same single-sided unit used in the TRS-80, then the newer double-sided TM-100-2.
+Until 1985, Tandon were the sole supplier of floppy drives for IBM PCs, initially the same single-sided unit used in the TRS-80, then the newer double-sided TM100-2.
 Tandon would become the world's largest independent producer of disk drives for personal computers and word processors.

-In the mid-1980s, Tandon introduced a line of hard disk drives, making several models of the same basic design with a P shaped top cover and a pinion rack stepper motor off to the side.
+In the mid-1980s, Tandon introduced a line of hard disk drives, making several models of the same basic design with a P-shaped top cover and a pinion rack stepper motor off to the side.
 They also introduced portable hard disk drives that could be easily removed from personal computers.
 A major decline in North American computer sales during 1984–85 as well as competition from Japanese and Taiwanese manufacturers proved difficult for the company.
 Tandon in April 1987 purchased hard disk drive maker Atasi Corporation for $5 million in stock.
 This was done so they could improve the capacity of their disk drive lines, as Atasi offered up to 170 MB while Tandon only did 50 MB.
 Tandon sold its original data-storage business to Western Digital for nearly $80 million in 1988.

 The company then brought in former IBM and other computer industry executives in an attempt to remake the company as a leading producer of personal computers.
 By 1989, nearly all (90 percent) of its personal computer sales were in Europe, and its stock price had fallen from a 1983 peak of $34.25 to $0.50.